Heavy menstrual bleeding: Complications

 Previous studies have suggested a nontrivial reduction in the quality of life in individuals with HMB; however, there is no single metric that has been shown to be specific enough to measure health-related quality of life in individuals with HMB.
-Evidence suggests that HMB can take a significant toll on the physical, psychological, and social aspects of individuals' lives.
+HMB can take a significant toll on the physical, psychological, and social aspects of individuals' lives.
 For example, a large, cross-sectional study in the United States identified significant associations between HMB and lower employment rates, lost earnings, and a lower self-rating of overall health compared to the general population.
 Physical and social issues, including performance of house work, life causing embarrassment, and social life, have also been identified as significant reasons why individuals with HMB seek help.
 While the main impacts of HMB are primarily physical and social, previous studies have also identified an inverse relationship between HMB and psychological scores.

 Aside from the social distress of dealing with a prolonged and heavy period, over time the blood loss may prove to be greater than the body iron reserves or the rate of blood replenishment, leading to anemia.
 Symptoms attributable to the anemia may include shortness of breath, tiredness, weakness, tingling and numbness in fingers and toes, headaches, depression, becoming cold more easily, and poor concentration.

+Research

+Both the levonorgestrel-releasing intrauterine system and medications (tranexamic acid, mefenamic acid, contraceptive pill with combined oestrogen–progestogen or progesterone alone) seem to be equally effective in reducing the impact of HMB.